 These vintage industrial letters are RH inspired by ‘Lolly Jane’.
 Simple, cheap, amazing!
 Great detail to add, and you can obviously choose letters that are meaningful to you.

 So there are your first 9 Restoration Hardware Hacks, we found so many great projects, we have to continue with part two!
 So watch for it, I intend to have at least one of these projects done in time for the holiday season… You?
 Is there an RH piece you would like to see a hack on?
-Share in comments!Image Credits: Storefront Life, Freckled Laundry, Blissful Bee, Ivy Cottage, 7th House on the Left, Honeycomb Home, Styled Soul, Lolly Jane
+Share in comments!Image Credits: Styled Soul, Freckled Laundry, Blissful Bee, Ivy Cottage, Storefront Life, 7th House on the Left, Honeycomb Home, Lolly Jane